 Write your own original sentence for each synonym you chose in the previous exercise.
 Try to use it in the sentence with the new part of speech.
 The first word has been done for you as an example.

 Example: The charm of the school enchanted the students.

 1. Consider the connotations of the underlined words below.
 How does the meaning shift?
 Does the dictionary definition clearly show you the difference in use?

-- The shoes were made of a cheap material and were unusable after one use.
+- The chairs were made of a cheap material and were unusable after one use.

-- The shoes were affordable and so buying them was within my budget.
+- The chairs were affordable and so buying them was within my budget.

-- The shoes were so inexpensive!
+- The chairs were so inexpensive!
 They were a steal* at that price!

-2. Now check the connotations and definition differences between the provided synonyms and the one you selected from the previous exercise.
+2. Now check the connotations and definition differences between the provided synonyms and a synonym of your choice.
 How does the meaning shift?
 Does the dictionary definition clearly show you the difference in use?